Frozen 2: Animation

-About 800 people, 80 of them animators, were involved in the production of Frozen II.
+About 800 people, 80 of them animators, were involved in the production of Frozen 2.
 Tony Smeed and Becky Bresee were the film's heads of animation; Hyun-Min Lee replaced Bresee as supervising animator for Anna, while Wayne Unten again served as supervising animator for Elsa as he had done on Frozen.
 Steve Golberg was the supervising animator for visual effects.
 Scott Beattie was the director of cinematography layout, while Mohit Kallianpur was the director of cinematography lighting.

-Frozen II made use of advancements in technology, artistic performance, and skeletal animation.
+Frozen 2 made use of advancements in technology, artistic performance, and skeletal animation.
 Before the animation began, Unten showed scenes of superheroes like Frozone to Elsa's animators as examples of what to avoid.
-Creating the personal flurry effect was so difficult for the animators that the directors had Elsa put a permafrost coating on Olaf in Frozen II instead.
+Creating the personal flurry effect was so difficult for the animators that the directors had Elsa put a permafrost coating on Olaf in Frozen 2 instead.
 Elsa's graceful movements were modeled on Frozen and modern dance, particularly Martha Graham's work.

 In accordance with Disney's preference for a different style for each film and the directors' and production designer's artistic vision, the multi-departmental animation team was instructed to reconstruct the characters so they were slightly different in tone and style from Frozen.
 They differed in "very subtle ways", with a "through line from the first movie to the second".
 As well as making the Enchanted Forest vegetation autumnal, the effects team applied two internally developed applications (Vegetation Asset and Fire Tree) to enhance the film's vegetation and fire animation.
 Lighting and special effects were applied to glacial ice, spirit magic, and memory.

 The first step for the animation team was to study the screenplay and understand the characters.
-Blocking (creating key poses) was next, followed by effects and layout.
+Blocking (creating key poses) was next, followed by CGI and layout.
 Effects were proposed for layout before animation process to choreograph the dam-collapse scene.
-Although Frozen's greatest difficulty for Frozen was the winter snow, Frozen II is set in fall; its main challenge was how to consistently depict the wind and "pass that downstream".
+Although Frozen's greatest difficulty for Frozen was the winter snow, Frozen 2 is set in fall; its main challenge was how to consistently depict the wind and "pass that downstream".